symfony/symfony-docs/guides/controller.rst

     :ref:`routing-include-external-resources` for more information.

 .. index::
-   single: Controllers; Route parameters as controller arguments
+   single: Controller; Route parameters as controller arguments

 .. route-parameters-controller-arguments: